 The outline of the adopted approach indicates the extensive data requirements of the valuation.
 In terms of gathering data, two main sources were referenced.
 The first was desktop review, which included sources such as academic papers, journal articles, government publications and public records, all available online.
 The second source was soliciting information from stakeholders, entailing correspondence such as emails and phone calls to various parties including local municipalities, private enterprises, and related parties.

-The project has been conducted by a team of two budding economists, Matthew Bentley and Pablo Rees, along with PhD candidate, Estee Vermuelen, all led by Professor James Blignaut of Asset Research and Stellenbosch University.
-Matthew and Pablo are both Stellenbosch University graduates, having completed their Economics Honours degrees in 2020.
+The project has been conducted by a team of three budding economists, Matthew Bentley, Pablo Rees and Twesigye Paul Twekye, along with Rozanne Peacock and PhD candidate, Estee Vermuelen, all led by Professor James Blignaut of Asset Research and Stellenbosch University.
+Matthew, Pablo and Twesigye are all Stellenbosch University graduates, having completed their Economics honours degrees in 2020.
 Matthew's honours degree entailed a focus on environmental economics and artificial intelligence, and he is currently looking into furthering his studies within the field of Environmental Management.
-Pablo focused on environmental economics and the South African power mix in his Honours year and is now also completing his MCom Economics dissertation in Machine Learning, Natural Language Processing and Stock Market Prediction through Stellenbosch University.
-Matthew and Pablo have a common love for the environment and its preservation and are therefore motivated to complete this project in a way that yields useful and accurate results.
-Also assisting on the project and working closely with Matt and Pablo to develop the system dynamics model is Estee Vermeulen.
+Pablo focused on environmental economics and the South African power mix in his honours year and is now also completing his MCom Economics dissertation in Machine Learning, Natural Language Processing and Stock Market Prediction through Stellenbosch University.
+Twesigye’s honours thesis focused on the tipping point(s) of South Africa’s debt-to-GDP ratio.
+These three young economists have a common love for the environment and its preservation and are therefore motivated to complete this project in a way that yields useful and accurate results.
+Rozanne completed her masters at the University of Pretoria, which focused on the full cost of siltation in the Ntabelanga Dam.
+She has experience and skills in system dynamic modelling which is crucial in this project.
+Also assisting on the project and working closely with the gentlemen to develop the system dynamics model is Estee Vermeulen.
 Estee is a qualified systems modeler and oceanographer, who recently completed her PhD degree at Nelson Mandela University.
-Estee is generally interested in all aspects of environmental management and sustainable development, incluidng ecosystems accounting and valuation frameworks such as the Algoa Bay Ecosystem Service Evaluation currently in progress.
+Estee is generally interested in all aspects of environmental management and sustainable development, including ecosystems accounting and valuation frameworks such as the Algoa Bay Ecosystem Service Evaluation currently in progress.